AbigailMcP/CV/README.md

 ## Interests

 **Travel** - Much to the distaste of my mother, I love to travel.
-Earlier this year, I spent two months zigzagging the length of Vietnam on a rusty old motorbike.
+Earlier this year, I spent two months zigzagging the length of Vietnam on a rusty old motorbike - and survived.

-**Knitting** - In particular, scientifically accurate viruses, bacteria and cells in plushy form.
+**Knitting** - In particular, knitting scientifically accurate viruses, bacteria and cells in plushy form.
 Doesn't everyone?